amazingsammed/amazingsammed/mysch_stuffs/networking/networking and technology.md

 ## Network Protocols
-protocol is a set of rules and procedures or instructions that define how computers and other computing devices interact with each other,
+Protocol is a set of rules and procedures or instructions that define how computers and other computing devices interact with each other,

 ### Types of protocols
-Hardware Protocols
+1. Hardware Protocols
-Software Protocols
+2. Software Protocols

-### functions of the types of network protocols
+### Functions of the types of network protocols

-They enable communication
+1. They enable communication
-They enhances security of the network they may support network management
+2. They enhances security of the network
+3. they may support network management

-### organisations who have developed and publish some protocols
+### Organisations who have developed and publish some protocols
 > IEEE - Institute of Electrical and Electronic Engineers
 >
 > IETF - Internet Engineering Task Force